 One of the biggest mistakes you can make when you’re writing an SOP is the assumption that the reader is familiar with a step or concept that isn’t explicitly stated in the document.

 When you’re writing an SOP, it’s better to over-inform than to provide too little information.
-When you leave certain things out, you could be setting a future employee up for disaster.
+When you leave certain things out, you could be setting a future employee up for failure.

 Test Before Your Write